Dragon Quest (video game): Re-releases and remakes

-Enix remade Dragon Quest and Dragon Quest II for the single-cartridge compilation Dragon Quest I + II for the Super Famicom on December 18, 1993.
+Enix remade Dragon Quest and Dragon Quest II for the single-cartridge compilation Dragon Quest I & II for the Super Famicom on December 18, 1993.
 More than 1.2 million copies were sold in Japan.
 In 1998, Enix released BS Dragon Quest for the Super Famicom via the Satellaview peripheral exclusively in Japan.
 The latter consists of four one-hour scenarios downloaded on a weekly schedule.
 The player is tasked with leveling the character, collecting medals, and completing scenario-specific conditions with special real-time events.

 The compilation was re-released for the GBC, developed by Tose and released by Enix on September 23, 1999, in Japan and September 27, 2000, in North America.
 It uses an entirely new translation, discards the pseudo-Elizabethan English style and uses names closer to those in the Japanese version.
 In this remake, "Dragonlord" is changed to "DracoLord", and "Erdrick" is changed to "Loto".
 Several additional features were added such as where the player can quicksave the game anytime outside a battle.
 Players can store some gold.
 The menu was streamlined and monsters yield more experience and gold, saving time.

 In 2004, Dragon Quest and its sequel were remade for mobile phones in Japan.
 These are graphically based on the Super Famicom remake of Dragon Quest III and Dragon Quest VI.

 On September 15, 2011, the Dragon Quest 25th Anniversary Collection compilation for the Wii was released in Japan, containing the Famicom version, Super Famicom version, Dragon Quest II, and Dragon Quest III.
 It includes original copies of the games' strategy guides, original artwork, and development material.
 In October 2013, Square Enix announced the re-release of Dragon Quest I–VIII for Android and iOS.
 In November 2013, the game was released for iOS and Android in Japan, based on the 2004 mobile remake.
 The United States and Europe mobile versions were released on September 11, 2014.

-In the Nintendo Direct in September 2019, Nintendo confirmed that "Dragon Quest", "II" and "III", would be released on the Nintendo Switch on September 27, 2019.
+In the Nintendo Direct in September 2019, Nintendo confirmed that Dragon Quest I, II and III, would be released on the Nintendo Switch on September 27, 2019.
+In June 2024, Dragon Quest I & II HD-2D Remake was announced for release on October 30, 2025, for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.